ElementhFoundation/Documentation/ElementhWhitepaperEN.md

 #### Accounts

 Account is one of the basic objects in Elementh, it is used as identity of participants of the network.
 Each account has:
- * account balance of the internal cryptocurrency EEE;
+ * account balance of the internal currency EEE;
  * information about ownership of goods.

 All transactions in the blockchain is made by accounts.

 #### Transactions and messages

 Any action in the Elementh blockchain is called transaction.
-The most simple transactions is a transfer of EEE value between accounts and a define ownership for goods.
+The most simple transactions is a transfer of EEE tokens between accounts and a define ownership for goods.
 Transaction can include structured message for receiver.
 Accounts may define scripts to handle messages when they are received.
 The combination of messages and automated scripts is a smart contract subsystem in Elementh.

 #### Blockchain